El-Chicken/El-Chicken/README.md

 - 👋 Hi, I’m @El-Chicken
-- 👀 I’m interested in B E E R
+- 👀 I’m interested in AI, Azure and automating my job.
-- 🌱 I’m currently learning B E E R
+- 🌱 I’m currently learning Azure, Azure, Azure.
-- 💞️ I’m looking to collaborate on B E E R
+- 💞️ I’m looking to collaborate on Mario Kart Wii.
-- 📫 How to reach me B E E R
+- 📫 How to reach me: https://www.linkedin.com/in/jeroencoppens1999/

 <!---
 El-Chicken/El-Chicken is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.